Heymow/Heymow-cogs/extractsongs/README.md

   - Read Messages / View Channel
   - Send Messages
   - Embed Links (to send embeds)
-  - (Optional) Manage Messages when using management commands — commands below require Manage Messages permission.
+  - (Optional) Manage Messages when using management commands.
+Commands below require Manage Messages permission.
 ---
 ## Commands
 All commands require the caller to have Manage Messages permission.